 Handrail:

-A galvanized steel or aluminum handrail enclosing the roof hatch, vent and obstruction lights shall be provided, as shown on the Contract Drawings.
+A galvanized steel or aluminum handrail enclosing the roof hatch, vent, antenna mast and obstruction lights shall be provided, as shown on the Contract Drawings.

 The minimum clear area enclosed by the handrail should be an area with a radius of 2.0m.